eagronin/mushroom-classification-analyze/README.md

 including Logistic Regression, KNN, Decision Tree, Random Forest, SVC, Naive Bayes and Neural Network, in predicting whether a mushroom with particular attributes is edible or not.

+Processing and cleaning of the data are described in the [previous section](https://eagronin.github.io/mushroom-classification-prepare/).

+The results and visualizations are reported in the [next section](https://eagronin.github.io/mushroom-classification-report/).

+The following code plots he target against two principal componets:

 ```python
 # Plot the target as a function of the two principal components
 plt.cla()